 · Never Split the Difference

-All are fantastic books to get a grounded perspective on how negotiation and persuasive communication works.
+All are fantastic books to get a grounded perspective on how negotiation and persuasive communication work together.

-Despite the enormity of information out there a number of professionals today leave negotiations not being totally happy with their negotiation outcomes.
-Customers too!
+Despite the enormity of information out there a number of professionals both client and supplier side leave negotiations not being totally satisfied with their negotiation outcomes.

 Why is this?